lucashaley/lucashaley.github.io/_posts/2020-09-09-scientists-with-cool-names-22-casimir-funk.md

 - 'Scientists with Cool Names #23: Erasmus Smit'
 layout: post
 ---
 Born in Poland, later _discovered vitamins_.
 By feeding rice to pigeons.
-Some of them died.* For you.
+Some of them died*.
+For you.

 ![](/uploads/funk-xxxl.jpg)